Saturday, July 31st, 2010

 · Ashe County Homestead location for James Tatum, Sr?

-James Tatum (Middle initial "P" reported, but believable source and proof lacking)
+James Tatum (Middle initial "P" reported, but believable source lacking)

 Burial Site: Reported buried in Ashe County, near a 1915 railroad station called "Riverside," now gone.
-Riverside is now Brownwood. (burial from "History of Watauga County, North Carolina," by John P. Arthur, 1915.
+Riverside is now Brownwood.
+Burial is from "History of Watauga County, North Carolina," by John P. Arthur, 1915.

 Amy (Amey) Sharp